the-code-journal/website/content/posts/2020/08/003-maven-first-build-command.md

 ## Pre-requisite

-You need to have [Apache Maven](https://maven.apache.org/) already installed on your system.
-If you don't have Maven installed, you can install it by following steps from our previous articles - [Installing Maven on Linux](/2020/08/install-apache-maven-on-linux/), [Installing Maven on Mac](/2020/08/install-apache-maven-on-mac/), and [Installing Maven on Windows](/2020/08/install-apache-maven-on-windows/).
+You need to have [Apache Maven][1] already installed on your system.
+If you don't have Maven installed, you can install it by following steps from our previous articles:
+- [Installing Maven on Linux][2]
+- [Installing Maven on Mac][3]
+- [Installing Maven on Windows][4]

 You can also watch the videos here.